 When it comes to diet, balancing vata dosha involves eating foods that are pungent, sour, salty, and sweet while reducing bitter and astringent foods.
 Reducing vegetables that are more difficult to digest, such as beans, cabbage, broccoli, and cauliflower, is recommended.
 Increasing consumption of ginger, cumin, cinnamon, cardamom, cloves, sea salt, mustard, and black pepper will be helpful.
 Eliminating coffee and alcohol is best for vata imbalance.

-Whether your dosha is vata dominant or vata-pitta dominant, many of the practices that help to balance vata will be helpful to you at some point.
+Whether your dosha is vata dominant or vata-pitta dominant, many of the practices that help to balance vata will be helpful to you at some point as we all move toward vata as we age.
 Take time to notice your own tendencies and do what you can to balance your doshas when you notice an imbalance.
 You may find that you understand yourself more because of this practice.